-Prue Kapua (Te Taumata Chair)
+Prue Kapua - Te Taumata Kaiwhakahaere

-Liz is of Te Atiawa, Taranaki and Ngāti Ruanui descent and is Chair of the Palmerston North Maori Reserve Trust.
-Liz is involved in many sectors as a Trustee in the Ngahuru Charitable Trust, Wharewaka o Poneke Charitable Trust and Matiu Island Charitable Trust.
-She is also an adviser to the Lion Foundation, the Māori Heritage Council Te Kaunihera Māori o te Pouhere Taonga, and Director on Wharewaka o Poneke Enterprises Limited and Federation of Maori Authorities.
+Liz is of Te Atiawa, Taranaki and Ngāti Ruanui descent and is chair of the Palmerston North Māori Reserve Trust.
+Liz is involved in many sectors as a trustee in the Ngahuru Charitable Trust, Wharewaka o Poneke Charitable Trust and Matiu Island Charitable Trust.
+She is also an adviser to the Lion Foundation, the Māori Heritage Council Te Kaunihera Māori o te Pouhere Taonga, and director on Wharewaka o Poneke Enterprises Limited and Federation of Māori Authorities.

-Community worker/kaimahi hapori, Eugene Ryder’s personal journey took him through a challenging childhood, state care and prison onto E Tū Whānau-aligned social worker, legal student, kapa haka stalwart and dedicated husband and father.
+Community worker/kaimahi hapori, Eugene Ryder’s personal journey took him through a challenging childhood, State care and prison onto E Tū Whānau-aligned social worker, legal student, kapa haka stalwart and dedicated husband and father.
 His journey is proof that the moemoeā of a better life is always achievable.

-Eugene has spoken publicly about the abuse he suffered as a child in state care and the sense of belonging he found in joining the Black Power gang as a teenager.
+Eugene has spoken publicly about the abuse he suffered as a child in State care and the sense of belonging he found in joining the Black Power gang as a teenager.
 As a young parent, he came to question the gap between his own behaviour and the rules he was laying down for his tamariki, and he began to turn his dream of a better life for his whānau into reality.
 Despite having left school at 13, he began studying as an adult, successfully graduating with a social work degree.

-With Te Reo Māori as his first language, Haimona grew up in the Eastern Bay of Plenty (Te Kaha) immersed in his culture and raised within a Māori worldview.
-He was awarded a Masters of Psychology with distinction from Victoria University and has held roles in research for Whānau Ora and Enviroschools, rangatahi development through the Tuia Trust and his Iwi, and stakeholder engagement at the University of Waikato.
-Haimona recently started his own consultancy to provide cultural training, cultural reviews and cultural supervision to organisations and individuals wanting to build their understanding and better connect with Māori and help non-Māori connect with their Pākehatanga.
+With te reo Māori as his first language, Haimona grew up in Te Kaha in the Eastern Bay of Plenty, immersed in his culture and raised within a Māori worldview.
+He was awarded a Master of Psychology with distinction from Victoria University of Wellington Herenga Waka, and has held roles in research for Whānau Ora and Enviroschools, rangatahi development through the Tuia Trust and his iwi, and stakeholder engagement at the University of Waikato.
+Haimona recently started his own consultancy to provide cultural training, reviews and supervision to organisations and individuals wanting to build their understanding and better connect with Māori.
+He also helps non-Māori connect with their Pākehātanga.